Lisa Gainor and Chris Coldoff

 Suspended from an aluminum channel, this sculpture consists of 22 neon tubes and is located just inside the entrance to the CTA headquarters.
 When viewed from directly below, this sculpture produces an image of the Chicago train system map and a grid of the major bus routes.
 From the second floor, two separate images can be seen: looking west, a colorful outline of a train is visible, while looking north, an outline of a bus at a stop takes shape.

-Previous art: Conservatory (Green Line) Public Art Index
+Previous art: Union Station Transit Center Public Art Index